carloderossi/ml_animations/README.md

 Gradient Descent is an iterative optimization algorithm used to find the minimum value of a function.
 In the context of machine learning, this function is typically the cost function (or loss function), which measures how well a model is performing.
 The goal is to adjust the model's parameters to minimize the cost function, thus improving the model's accuracy.

 ## The Cost Function
-The cost function, often denoted as \( J(\theta) \), measures the difference between the model's predictions and the actual target values.
+The cost function, often denoted as 𝐽(𝜃), measures the difference between the model's predictions and the actual target values.
 It is a mathematical representation of the error.
 For example, in linear regression, the cost function is usually the Mean Squared Error (MSE):

 \[ J(\theta) = \frac{1}{2m} \sum_{i=1}^{m} (h_\theta(x^{(i)}) - y^{(i)})^2 \]

 Where:
 - \( m \) is the number of training examples